jeanbza/git-cicd-talk/README.md

 ##### Set up the concourse web

-1. Set up an EC2 VM (this README uses an amazon image (as opposed to rhel, windows, etc))
+1. Set up an EC2 VM (this README uses an amazon image (as opposed to rhel, windows, etc)) (note: concourse 1.3.0+ is MUCH more portable than former versions - use older at your risk)
 1. Update the security group for this VM (default will be something like `launch-wizard-1`) by opening up TCP port 8080
 1. Download the `.pem` file.
 We'll assume it's called `concourse_server.pem` for this README
 1. `chmod 400 concourse_server.pem`